flybywiresim/docs/docs/pilots-corner/airliner-flying-guide/approaches.md

 requires more advanced equipment both on the airfield and in the cockpit.
 To be able to do this, pilots are required to retrain on low visibility operations every year.

-The CAT 3C can be performed without ever seeing anything at all but this is not in practice yet as there has not been a system designed for the aircraft to be able to leave the runway and go to the parking stands completely blind.
-The A320 family are capable of everything including CAT 3C.
+The CAT IIIC can be performed without ever seeing anything at all but this is not in practice yet as there has not been a system designed for the aircraft to be able to leave the runway and go to the parking stands completely blind.
+The A320 family are capable of everything including CAT IIIC.

 ![fog](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cc/Furtwangen_Jan_05_fog_GHB.jpg/640px-Furtwangen_Jan_05_fog_GHB.jpg)